isaboo/isaboo.github.io/index.md

 title: Home
 ---
 # Welcome to isaboo.co.uk!
-### Here you can find games, puzzles, videos and other cool stuff!
+### Here you can find games, puzzles, videos and lots of other cool stuff!